Nourcs/react-ssr-setup/README.md

 Then you can use it in JSX like `<div><Logo /></div>`.

 [Here is a video](https://egghead.io/lessons/react-add-svgs-as-react-components-with-create-react-app-2-0) that explains that a bit more.

-### Use plain JavaScript instead of TypeScript

-You can just do it‬™.
-Really.
-Name your files `.js` instead of `.ts`/`.tsx` and you should not be bothered by TypeScript anymore.
-If you want to _fully_ remove TypeScript:

--   remove the `@babel/typescript` preset from `babel.config.js`
--   uninstall TypeScript: `yarn remove typescript @babel/preset-typescript`
--   uninstall all dependencies beginning with `@types/`
--   delete `tsconfig.json` and `src/global.d.ts`
--   remove `wiremore/typescript` from the `extends` section in `.eslintrc.js`
--   remove all types from all files if there still are any
--   remove `tsConfig` option from `.dependency-cruiser.js`

 ## Caveats